learning3d/assignment3/README.md

 ## 8. Neural Surface Extras (CHOOSE ONE!
 More than one is extra credit)

 ### 8.1.
-Render a Large Scene with Sphere Tracing (10 pts)
+Render a Large Scene with Sphere Tracing (10 points)
 In Q5, you rendered a (lonely) Torus, but to the power of Sphere Tracing lies in the fact that it can render complex scenes efficiently.
 To observe this, try defining a ‘scene’ with many (> 20) primitives (e.g. Sphere, Torus, or another SDF from [this website](https://iquilezles.org/articles/distfunctions/) at different locations).
 See Lecture 2 for equations of what the ‘composed’ SDF of primitives is.
 You can then define a new class in `implicit.py` that instantiates a complex scene with many primitives, and modify the code for Q5 to render this scene instead of a simple torus.

-### 8.2 Fewer Training Views (10 pts)
+### 8.2 Fewer Training Views (10 points)
 In Q7, we relied on 100 training views for a single scene.
 A benefit of using Surface representations, however, is that the geometry is better regularized and can in principle be inferred from fewer views.
-Experiment with using fewer training views (say 20) -- you can do this by changing [train_idx in data laoder](https://github.com/learning3d/assignment3/blob/main/dataset.py#L123) to use a smaller random subset of indices.
+Experiment with using fewer training views (say 20) -- you can do this by changing [train_idx in data loader](https://github.com/learning3d/assignment3/blob/main/dataset.py#L123) to use a smaller random subset of indices.
 You should also compare the VolSDF solution to a NeRF solution learned using similar views.

-### 8.3 Alternate SDF to Density Conversions (10 pts)
+### 8.3 Alternate SDF to Density Conversions (10 points)
 In Q7, we used the equations from [VolSDF Paper](https://arxiv.org/pdf/2106.12052.pdf) to convert SDF to density.
 You should try and compare alternate ways of doing this e.g. the ‘naive’ solution from the [NeuS paper](https://arxiv.org/pdf/2106.10689.pdf), or any other ways that you might want to propose!